 A consumer proposal is a situation where a person makes an offer to his or her unsecured creditors to pay them less than the total amount owing over a period of time.
 The rest of your debts are forgiven once you have made all of the agreed payments and fulfilled your duties.
 When it comes to filing a consumer proposal, this process must be done by a licensed trustee in bankruptcy.

 A trustee in bankruptcy is an individual who has been trained and is licensed by the federal government to administer bankruptcy and proposal estates.
 Some people worry about meeting with a trustee in bankruptcy because they believe that the trustee can only help them file for bankruptcy.
 This isn’t true.
-A bankruptcy trustee can also work with you and assist you in filing a consumer proposal.
+A Licensed Insolvency Trustee can also work with you and assist you in filing a consumer proposal.
 Most trustees should offer a free consultation, meaning that it won’t cost you anything to have a trustee review your financial situation and inform you of the options that are available to you.